Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation: On the Cauchy problem for KS equation

 We will demonstrate that the solutions $z \in \mathcal Z$ (refer to the notation introduced in \eqref{notation}), can be obtained by taking $z_0$ and $f$ sufficiently regular.

-We now search for some energy estimates that indicate the space that the solutions lie on depending on the regularity of the data.
+We now search for some energy estimates that indicate the space where the solutions lie on depending on the regularity of the data.
 Suppose that there are solutions sufficiently regular to perform the following computations.
-Equation \eqref{KS-P} is multiplied by $z$ and integrated over $(0,1)$.
+Equation \eqref{KS-P} is multiplied by $z$ and integrated over $(0,1)$ in space.
 Some integrations by parts give

-Throughout this paper, $C$ denotes a positive constant that varies from line to line.
-Using Gronwall's lemma, we obtain
+Throughout this paper, $C$ denotes a positive constant that may vary from line to line.
+To make the reading easier, we denote for any function $u$ of $x$ and $t$,